A day trip around the “Côtes de Provence” Appellation wines and discovery of the region” Sainte Victory Mountain”.

 You will start your trip by discovering the Montagne Sainte Victoire.

 The visit will continue with tastings in wine estates, as well as an olive oil tasting.

 You will have the opportunity to taste the culinary delights of the region during a stop in a restaurant of selected local specialties but also to take time to stroll through the alleys of a Provencal market.

 If you would like to share this tour with others on your cruise ship, you can post a message on the site: www.cruisecritic.co.uk where fellow travelers are easily found.

-The climate here is generally warm in both summer and winter.
-Dry conditions can be a problem for the vines.
+The climate is generally warm in summer and winter.
+Drought can be a problem for the vines.

-Depending on the variety, soil, climate, and on whether the winemaker prefers producing young wines or wines with aging potential, the red’s broad range allows one to discover soft scents of red berries and flowers to generous, velvety, deep reds made for aging several months in oak barrels or casks.
+Depending on the grape variety, the soil, the climate, and whether the winemaker prefers to produce young wines or wines for ageing, the wide range of reds allows one to discover sweet red fruit and floral aromas up to generous, velvety and deep reds made to age for several months in oak barrels or in barriques.

 The color is pale pink, so characteristic of Côtes de Provence.
-Its aromatic complexity has notes of fresh tropical fruit, floral notes but also spices and herbs.
-In the mouth, rosé wines have a nice tart balance that combines freshness and roundness.
+Its aromatic complexity presents notes of fresh tropical fruits, floral notes but also spices and herbs.
+In the mouth, rosé wines have a nice acidic balance that combines freshness and roundness.

-Traditionally “blanc de blanc” (fermented only from white grapes), offering a beautiful pale, gold color with green reflections.
-Their taste characteristics are based on a delicate balance between freshness and flavor rendering a beautiful harmony.
+Traditionally “blanc de blanc” (fermented only from white grapes), offering a beautiful pale gold color with green highlights.
+Their taste characteristics are based on a delicate balance between freshness and flavor, which gives them a beautiful harmony.